jquery/jquery/README.md

 GitHub issues/PRs are usually referenced via `gh-NUMBER`, where `NUMBER` is the numerical ID of the issue/PR.
 You can find such an issue/PR under `https://github.com/jquery/jquery/issues/NUMBER`.

 jQuery has used a different bug tracker - based on Trac - in the past, available under [bugs.jquery.com](https://bugs.jquery.com/).
-It is being kept in read only mode so that referring to past discussions is possible.
+It is being kept in read-only mode so that referring to past discussions is possible.
 When jQuery source references one of those issues, it uses the pattern `trac-NUMBER`, where `NUMBER` is the numerical ID of the issue.
 You can find such an issue under `https://bugs.jquery.com/ticket/NUMBER`.

 Environments in which to use jQuery